BigBlue Cellpowa500 Power Station + 100W SP100 Solar Panel Review

 The one test that stood out from the specs was the DC5521 port.
 This output gave out more power than was listed in the specs sheet.
 My best guess is that the CP500 has voltage regulation in this port, allowing it to adjust to the load it is connected to.

-As for noise levels, the CP500 only turns on its fans if it is using in excess of 180W.
+As for noise levels, the CP500 only turns on its fans if it is using over 180W.
 When I was using my space heater with the power station at over 500W, the noise was manageable and average compared to the other similar power stations I’ve tested, including the:

 Wall Charging the Cellpowa500 (Input Testing)